davideolgiati/PartyLoud/README.md

 <details>
   <summary>What badwords is doing?</summary>
-  <p>badwords is just a list of keyword used to filter urls in order to prevent 404s and non-html contents (like images, css, js).
+  <p>badwords is just a list of keywords used to filter urls in order to prevent 404s and non-html contents (like images, css, js).
 You can create your own, but, unless you have special needs, I recommend you to use default one or at least to use it as a template</p>
 </details>

 <details>
   <summary>What partyloud.conf is doing?</summary>
   <p>partyloud.conf is just a list of root urls used to start fake navigation, you can create your own conf file, but pay attention, the more url you add, the more thread you start.
-This is an "open issue", next releases will come with a max thread number in order to avoid mfsfork bombs (https://www.geeksforgeeks.org/fork-bomb/)</p>
+This is an "open issue", next releases will come with a max thread number in order to avoid fork bombs (https://www.geeksforgeeks.org/fork-bomb/)</p>
 </details>